EDCD/EDDN/docs/Running-this-software.md

 1. Relay - this is where listeners connect in order to be sent messages that have passed the schema and duplicate checks.

+As the code currently (2021-05-16) stands it MUST run on a standalone host such that everything is served relative to the path root, not a path prefix.

+Also all of the `contrib/monitor` files have `eddn.edcd.io` hard-coded.
+You will need to perform search and replace on the installed/live files to use a test host.
+The files in question are:

+    monitor/js/eddn.js
+    monitor/schemas.html

+Replace the string `eddn.edcd.io` with the hostname you're using.

 ## Configuration
 Default application configuration is in the file `src/eddn/conf/Settings.py`.
 Do **not** change anything in this file, see below about overriding using